goreleaser/goreleaser/README.md

 }
 ```

-By default GoReleaser will build the your current directory, but you can change the build package path in the GoReleaser configuration file.
+By default GoReleaser will build the current directory, but you can change the build package path in the GoReleaser configuration file.

 ```yml
 # goreleaser.yml